BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

 #### 3.8 Test completion report
- Here are the reportt for the test are passed and failed : <a href="https://github.com/BogdanScutariu/Plan-testare-manuala-Open-Cart/blob/5c99d7d5a36ea0f36343f78bd8cc9f2feafdda78/test%20execution.png">Test Execution</a>
+ Here is the report for the test are passed and failed : <a href="https://github.com/BogdanScutariu/Plan-testare-manuala-Open-Cart/blob/5c99d7d5a36ea0f36343f78bd8cc9f2feafdda78/test%20execution.png">Test Execution</a>
  - we have 10 days of testing
  - we have 30 functional and GUI tests
  - in order to finish the regression run we would need to run an ~ of 3 tests/day